DSJ Communication Ltd.

 REVIEW OF OPERATIONS:

-There is no change in the nature of business of the Company.
+There was no change in the nature of business during the Financial Yearunder review.

 EXTRACT OF ANNUAL RETURN: